 If your recordings bucket contains a large number of files or directories, consider using the Pagination feature.
 This allows you to divide large bucket listings into manageable pages.

-Please refer to the S3 Browser page about bucket pagination.
+Please refer to the S3 Browser page for information on bucket pagination.

 Those who prefer command-line tools can use the AWS Command Line Interface (AWS CLI), a unified tool to manage AWS services.
 It allows you to control multiple AWS services and automate them through scripts.

-- You will also be asked for your Default region name and Default output format.
-Please feel free to leave these blank for now.
+You will also be asked for your Default region name and Default output format; feel free to leave these blank for now.

 $ aws s3 ls s3:// --endpoint-url https://recordings.commpeak.com/ --profile "your PBX or Dialer name"